 Although we can’t prevent the disease, we can adapt our landscapes, making them more resilient, before all of the damage is done.
 By engaging with local communities, schools and volunteer groups, Saving Devon’s Treescapes will work to establish at least 250,000 new trees outside woodlands.

-Whilst the work of the project will spread across the whole of the County, approximately half of its resources will be directed towards 5 priority areas – one of these is the Coly Valley, part of the East Devon AONB.
+Whilst the work of the project will spread across the whole of the County, approximately half of its resources will be directed towards 5 priority areas – one of these is the Coly Valley, part of the East Devon National Landscape.

 Devon Wildlife Trust are leading the project, on behalf of the Devon Ash Dieback Resilience Forum.